kethan1/AutoSymCheck/README.md

 # HealthHacks2021

 - Project Goal - proactive identification of diseases through symptom assesment
 - Design
   - Collect Patient Info
     - Derive Medical Conditions from Patient Info
     - Collect Possible Symptoms
     - Predict Possible Diseases
 - Development Process
   - Built Using Python for Server Side, and HTML, CSS, and Javascript for Client Side
 - Deployment
   - To run the app locally, make sure you have python installed.
 Then, clone this repo and run the below commands:
     ```
     pip install -r requirements.txt
     python app.py
     ```
     Depending on your install (MacOS and some Linux Distros), you may need to use `pip3` and `python3`.
+  - Deploying to Heroku
+    - All the needed files are in this repo, look at: https://devcenter.heroku.com/articles/deploying-python
   - Production Demo
     - You can access the website at this URL: https://healthhacks2021.herokuapp.com.